 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Do not share your insulin product with another person.
+- Do not share your child’s insulin product with another person.
 This includes any pens, cartridge devices, needles, or syringes, even if the needle has been changed.
 Sharing may pass infections from one person to another.
-This includes infections you may not know you have.
+This includes infections you may not know your child has.

 U-300 prefilled pens :

 - This brand of insulin has 3 times as much insulin as other brands.
-It comes in a prefilled pen that you must use to take your dose.
+It comes in a prefilled pen that you must use to give your child’s dose.
 Do not use a syringe to remove insulin from the pen.
 Doing so may lead to very bad side effects or life-threatening low blood sugar.
-Be sure to use the right dose of this drug.
+Be sure to give your child the right dose of this drug.
 Talk with the doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.